 How we tested

-We rotated each sofa through normal routines: assembly and first-week setup, long TV sessions, laptop work, and short naps.
-Every model was scored using the same metrics—Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-We also did repeated edge-perch checks, frequent posture shifts, and two-person evenings to see how cushions and support held up under real use.
+We rotated each sofa through normal routines: assembly, first-week setup, long TV sessions, laptop work, and short naps.
+In our hands-on testing, every model was scored using the same metrics—Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+We also repeated edge-perch checks, posture shifts, and two-person sessions to see how the cushions and connections held up in real use.

 Floyd: Our Testing Experience